Open Education Initiative

 The high cost of commercial print textbooks is a major concern for both students and their parents.
 To address these concerns, the Provost’s Office and the University Libraries launched the Open Education Initiative in the Spring of 2011.
 The Open Education Initiative is a faculty incentive program that encourages the use of existing low-cost or free information resources to support our students’ learning.
 Information Literacy will also be emphasized, creating opportunities for students to develop and practice the skills of critical thinking, reasoning, communication, and integration of knowledge and perspectives.

 Now in its sixth cycle, the Open Education Initiative has generated a total savings of over $1.3 million for students in classes that utilize open educational resources and library material.
-For more information please contact Jeremy Smith at email@example.com.
+The Library now partners with the Institute for Teaching Excellence and Faculty Development (TEFD) and the Information Technology Program, Provost's Office to support our efforts.
+For more information please contact Jeremy Smith at firstname.lastname@example.org

 The following presentations were used at conferences and workshops to talk about the Open Education Initiative and OER in general.